Creme of Nature Hair Relaxer Lawsuit | 2025 Latest Updates

 Latest Creme of Nature Hair Relaxer Lawsuit Updates

-NIH Study October 2022 – The National Institutes of Health published research establishing a link between the use of hair relaxers and the occurrence of uterine cancer in women.
-The study found that frequent users of chemical hair straighteners had more than double the risk of developing uterine cancer compared to non-users.
+• October 17, 2022: The National Institutes of Health (NIH) published a study in the Journal of the National Cancer Institute showing that women who used chemical hair straighteners more than four times per year had more than double the risk of developing uterine cancer compared to non-users [6].

 NIH Research and Statistics

-The National Institutes of Health has published concerning findings regarding hair relaxer products:
+The National Institutes of Health has published concerning findings regarding hair relaxers:

-• Women who used chemical hair straighteners more than 4 times in the previous year were more than twice as likely to develop uterine cancer [3]
+• Women who used chemical hair straighteners more than 4 times a year demonstrated 2.5 times more risk relative to those using minimal or no products [7].

-• “Hazardous chemicals” identified in hair relaxer products include endocrine-disrupting and/or carcinogenic substances
+• Scientists have identified that hair relaxer products include endocrine-disrupting and/or carcinogenic substances.

-• Researchers noted that exposure to these chemicals “could be more concerning than other personal care products due to increased absorption through the scalp which may be exacerbated by burns and lesions caused by straighteners”
+• Researchers found that exposure to these chemicals “could be particularly concerning for Black women” due to earlier usage and increased absorption through the scalp which may be exacerbated by burns often caused by straighteners.

 Creme of Nature Hair Relaxer Injuries & Side Effects

-Users of Creme of Nature hair relaxer may experience a range of serious health issues:
+Users of Creme of Nature hair relaxer may experience a range of serious health effects:

 • Uterine Cancer: Studies show a significant increased risk among frequent users

-• Breast Cancer: Linked to EDCs and phthalates found in many hair relaxer products
+• Breast Cancer: Linked to EDCs (endocrine-disrupting chemicals) and phthalates found in many hair relaxers

 • Endometriosis: Hormonal disruption may lead to this painful condition